The following history report of the NYC Transit Police

 supervisors, class B” were added for police duty.

-the post of “Special Patrolman” on the subway
+creating the post of “Special Patrolman” on the subway

 system.
 Responsible for assisting in the opening and closing